Megan Vance - Site Manager

 Megan's commitment to this advocacy followed her through her college career as a two-time graduate of The Ohio State University.
 During her undergraduate experience, she was president of a student organization that strived to promote inclusion and acceptance of the Down syndrome community and graduated with her bachelor’s degree in social work in 2018, then went on to pursue her master’s in social work and graduated in 2020.
 During graduate school, Megan continued to make connections when she received a scholarship from a family who has a daughter with Down syndrome, who she is proud to now call her friend, and later learned she is involved with GiGi’s Playhouse Canton!

 Megan is a licensed social worker with experience in the mental health field, non-profit mentoring, and program development.
-She also shares that she has four pets and counting, enjoys painting, cooking, baking, and spending time with friends and family, and has a knack for finding 4-leaf clovers!
+She also shares that she has five pets and counting, enjoys painting, cooking, baking, and spending time with friends and family, and has a knack for finding 4-leaf clovers!

-Ben Morrett, Board Vice President
+Ben Morrett, Board President

 Ben Morrett and his wife, Nicole, were married in 2013 and they currently live in the Jackson area.
 They are actively pursuing the adoption of their first child, a little girl in China (who happens to have Down syndrome).
 They can’t wait to travel and be able to bring her home to be a part of their family and the GiGi’s family, as well!